 Gospel Oak: Down-to-earth Heath-side living

 Gospel Oak is situated in the heart of the borough of Camden and lies across the NW5 and NW3 postcodes.
 It is in the Holborn and St Pancras Parliamentary constituency.
-The smallest properties in Band A should expect to pay a total council tax bill of £891.32.
-The average band D property would receive a bill for £1,336.81 and the most expensive homes in Band H would pay £2,673.62.
+The smallest properties in band A should expect to pay a total council tax bill of £906.25.
+The average band D property would receive a bill for £1,359.38 and the most expensive homes in Band H would pay £2,718.76.

 Buyers can still snap up three-bedroom apartments in the red-brick mansions of Lissenden Gardens for less than £1million, whilst terraced properties closer to Gospel Oak station are gradually undergoing conversions to make way for more spacious village-style living.

-Gospel Oak Primary School on Mansfield Road opened in 1905 and has grown to be one of the largest primary schools in the borough; it joins nearby Carlton Primary School in being rated ‘good’ by Ofsted.
+Gospel Oak Primary School on Mansfield Road opened in 1905 and has grown to be one of the largest primary schools in the borough; it received an Ofsted rating of outstanding at its most recent inspection.
+Nearby Carlton Primary School is being rated ‘good’ by Ofsted.
 Fleet Primary is an average-sized school which has an Oftsed rating of ‘good’.
-Secondary schools in the area are equally sought-after, with William Ellis School for boys on Highgate Road rated ‘good’ and just a stone’s throw away the Parliament Hill School for girls also has a ‘good’ rating.
+Secondary schools in the area are equally sought-after, with William Ellis School for boys on Highgate Road rated ‘good’ and just a stone’s throw away, Parliament Hill School for girls also has a ‘good’ rating.

 Gospel Oak train station is on the London Overground, with direct trains running to West Hampstead and Highbury and Islington (where passengers can connect with the Underground), Stratford and Clapham Junction.
 Gospel Oak also enjoys excellent bus links to north and central London and the area is a ten minute walk from Belsize Park and Tufnell Park stations on the Northern line.